Personal Trainer/Fitness Instructor

 However, many employers prefer to hire personal trainers/fitness instructors who have, or are working towards, a qualification.
 A range of personal trainer/fitness instructor qualifications are available from polytechnics, universities and private training establishments.

-You can also complete a personal trainer/fitness instructor apprenticeship and gain a National Certificate in Fitness (Level 3 or Level 4).
+You can also complete a personal trainer/fitness instructor apprenticeship and gain a New Zealand Certificate in Fitness (Level 3 or Level 4).
 Industry training organisation Skills Active Aotearoa oversees personal trainer/fitness instructor training and apprenticeships.

 Most employers require you to be registered with the Register of Exercise Professionals (REPs).